What is Community Supported Agriculture?

 If I don’t pick up all or part of my share one week, what happens to the leftovers?

-At the conclusion of each Tuesday evening distribution, all remaining produce is boxed and donated to the Mizpah Assemblies soup kitchen, located in the Brownsville neighborhood.
+At the conclusion of each Tuesday evening distribution, all remaining produce is boxed and donated to the Mizpah Assemblies soup kitchen, located in Brownsville.
 The CSA also makes an additional donation to the soup kitchen each year in the week before Thanksgiving.

 Are there any work requirements of members?